-7) CC AND CB AMPLIFIERS
+6) CC AND CB AMPLIFIERS

-The CC amplifier, The ac model of an emitter follower, Types of coupling, Direct coupling.
+The CC amplifier, the AC model of an Emitter Follower, Types of coupling, Direct coupling, Darlington connections.
+Department of Information Technology, Dharmsinh Desai University, Nadiad

-8) CLASS A AND B POWER AMPLIFIER
+7) CLASS A AND B POWER AMPLIFIERS

-The ac load line of a CE amplifier, AC load lines of other amplifier, Class-A operation.
+The AC load line of a CE amplifier, AC load lines of other amplifier, Class A operation.